On the relative Galois module structure of rings of integers in tame extensions: Cohomological classes in relative -groups

 \begin{conjecture} An element of $K_0(O_FG, F^c)$ is cohomological if and only if it is locally cohomological.
 In other words, we have that

 \end{conjecture}

 Let us now explain why Conjecture \ref{C:cc} implies that $\cR(O_FG)$ is a subgroup of $\Cl(O_FG)$.
 In order to do this, we shall require the following result which is equivalent to a theorem of the second-named author when $G$ is abelian, and whose proof relies on results contained in \cite{Mc1} and \cite{Mc2}.
+Before stating the result, we remind the reader that $\prod_v \Image(\bpsi^{nr}_{v})$ is not merely a pointed set, but is in fact a subgroup of $J(K_0(O_FG, F^c))$ (see Proposition \ref{P:unramgp}).

 \begin{theorem} Let

 denote the map of pointed sets given by the composition of the map $\bpsi^{id}$ with the quotient homomorphism

 Then the image of $\ov{\bpsi^{id}}$ is in fact a group.
 Hence it follows that